 In embedded systems, interrupts are mechanisms used to communicate between a processor and connected devices.
 The basic idea is that the device gets a task to do, and it will let us know when it’s done.
-They have powerful applications, including in multitasking, handling unexpected conditions, and operating system calls/protection.
+They have powerful applications, including in multitasking, handling unexpected conditions, and protection.
 The term interrupt is interchangeable with the term exception.

 More details on the specific mechanism below.
 Most interrupt mechanisms are architecture-specific, so more at more specific pages.